 Storm water is the only effluent allowed to be discharged upon the highway right of way.
-Revised Code of Washington Chapter 47.44 allows persons and entities who have been issued utility franchises or permits to encroach on or cross highway right of way to install and maintain the item for which the permit was granted.
+RCW 47.44 allows persons and entities who have been issued utility franchises or permits to encroach on or cross highway right of way to install and maintain the item for which the permit was granted.